Christmas Markets in Germany: 20 Best Markets to Visit

 Christmas markets Meissen

-The Saxon Elbe Valley offers several smaller but charming Christmas markets.
-In towns like Pirna or Radebeul, you’ll find markets with an authentic atmosphere and a selection of traditional handcrafted goods, such as Ore Mountain ornaments and candles.
+The Saxon Elbe Valley is dotted with several smaller but utterly charming Christmas markets.
+In towns like Pirna or Radebeul, you’ll discover markets with an authentic atmosphere and a lovely selection of traditional handcrafted goods, including Ore Mountains ornaments and candles.

 15) Zwickau

-The Christmas markets in Zwickau take place on Hauptmarkt square.
-The market offers a rich selection of handcrafted goods, from traditional Ore Mountain decorations to wooden toys and candles.
+The Christmas market in Zwickau takes place on the Hauptmarkt square.
+It features a wide range of handcrafted goods, from traditional Ore Mountains decorations to wooden toys and candles.

-The market atmosphere is enlivened by a packed programme, including concerts, parades, and activities for children.
+The market’s atmosphere is enhanced by a packed programme including concerts, parades, and activities for children.

 Christmas markets Zwickau